What are tithe maps?

-The process of surveying and recording continued for over 15 years.
+The process of surveying and recording tithe maps continued for over 15 years.
 The earliest tithe maps and apportionments date from 1837, the peak years were 1839–1843, and the last few were finished in the early 1850s.
-There are roughly 11,000 separate sets of tithe records from England and Wales (note that the exercise did not involve Scotland, where tithes had been reformed in the 1630s).
+There are roughly 11,000 separate sets of tithe maps from England and Wales.
+Note that the exercise did not involve Scotland, where tithes had been reformed in the 1630s.
+Ireland, meanwhile, had a separate system of tithe applotment books.

-How can family historians use this resource?
-Only a minority of the population is listed, so many of our forebears won’t appear.
+Only a minority of the population is listed in tithe maps, so many of our ancestors won’t appear.
 The primary purpose was recording land, not people, but if your family owned any property in the 1840s, or were tenant farmers, they will almost certainly be included (unless they lived in a place not surveyed).
 The number of landowners varies dramatically – sometimes there were dozens in one parish, in other cases only one.
 Much more numerous were the occupiers who might also be owners (hence the term ‘owner occupier’), but were mostly the main tenants who worked the land or rented housing from the landowner.

 Where can you find tithe maps online?

-The subscription website TheGenealogist, in conjunction with TNA, is working on putting all of the tithe maps and apportionments online, fully indexed and searchable; however, it will be some time before the national coverage is complete.
-Fortunately, there are a number of free local or regional projects.
+The subscription website TheGenealogist, in conjunction with TNA, has now put this complete collection of tithe maps and apportionments online, fully indexed and searchable, making it the only national collection.

 The National Library of Wales has covered the whole principality with interactive links between the maps, apportionments and transcribed data; modern and historic map overlays; and location pins.